Skip to navigation Skip to content Skip to subnav

 (G) any other information that the Commissioner deems relevant.

-(c) At the review, the person who requested the review shall be provided with the opportunity to present any evidence or other information, including witnesses, that supports his or her request for expungement.
-Upon the person’s request, the review may be held by teleconference.
+(c) At the review, the person who requested the review shall be provided with the opportunity to present any evidence or other information, including witnesses, that supports the person’s request for expungement.
+Upon the person’s request or during a declared state of emergency in Vermont, the conference may be held through a live, interactive, audio- video connection or by telephone.

-(d) A person may seek a review under this section no more than once every 36 months.
+(d) A person may seek a review under this section not more than once every 36 months.

-(e) Within 30 days of the date on which the Commissioner mailed notice of the decision pursuant to this section, a person may appeal the decision to the Human Services Board.
-The person shall be prohibited from challenging his or her substantiation at such hearing, and the sole issue before the Board shall be whether the Commissioner abused his or her discretion in denial of the petition for expungement.
+(e) Within 30 days after the date on which the Commissioner sent notice of the decision pursuant to this section, a person may appeal the decision to the Human Services Board.
+The person shall be prohibited from challenging the substantiation at such hearing, and the sole issues before the Board shall be whether the Commissioner abused the Commissioner’s discretion in denying the petition for expungement.
 The hearing shall be on the record below, and determinations of credibility of witnesses made by the Commissioner shall be given deference by the Board.

 (f) The Department shall take steps to provide reasonable notice to persons on the Registry of their right to seek an expungement under this section.
 Actual notice is not required.
 Reasonable steps may include activities such as the production of an informative fact sheet about the expungement process, posting of such information on the Department website, and other approaches typically taken by the Department to inform the public about the Department’s activities and policies.
 The Department shall send notice of the expungement process to any person listed on the Registry for whom a Registry check has been requested.
 (Added 2007, No. 77, § 1, eff.
 June 7, 2007; amended 2007, No. 168 (Adj.
 Sess.), § 11; 2015, No. 92 (Adj.
 Sess.), § 2, eff.
-May 10, 2016.)
+May 10, 2016; 2023, No. 154 (Adj.
+Sess.), § 8, eff.
+September 1, 2024.)

 • § 4916e.
 Notice to minors